-Over the past 50 years, hip hip has evolved from New York block parties and park jams to becoming the best-selling and most influential music genre in the world.
-Beats, Rhymes & Lists was created to document and celebrate our love for this rich, diverse culture.
+Over the past 50 years, hip hip has evolved from block parties and park jams in the Bronx to becoming the best-selling and most influential music genre in the world.
+Inspired by the hip hop story, we launched Beats, Rhymes & Lists as a way to document historical milestones, as well as celebrate the new, up-and-coming talent.

 This is for the hip-hop heads out there who love this culture.
 This website is here to celebrate everyone who have contributed to the culture: from rappers and producers to DJs and industry executives to promoters and journalists.